cloudnativedevelopment/welcome-double/README.md

 # dual-welcome

-CND example with multiple cnd up on the same k8s deployment
+CND example with multiple `cnd up` commands on the same k8s deployment.

 *Prerequisites: you need to have a kubernetes cluster running and `kubectl` pointing to it.*